MPuram12/CMOR438-Python-Package/README.md

 ## Instructions for Use

-Within a Jupyter Notebook, import in the specific machine learning model at the top.
+First make sure that ```my_ml_package``` is downloaded in the same folder as your Jupyter Notebooks.
+Then, within a Jupyter Notebook, import in the specific machine learning model at the top.
 For example, if you wanted to use Decision Trees, which is in the ```supervised``` folder, you could include the line:

 ```from my_ml_package.supervised.decision_trees import DecisionTreeRegressor```